Enough is Enough

 5. Visualize "Letting Go"-

 a.
 Close your eyes and take three deep breathes, relax.

 b.
 Envision you are at a beautiful park.
 There is a picnic table in front of you.
-On this bench is a sign with a word that represents the situation that has caused the negatively charge emotions.
+On this bench is a sign with a word representing the situation that has caused the negative charge emotions.
 There is also an open suitcase on the picnic table.

 d.
 Close the suitcase.
 There is a lock on top.
 Lock the suitcase.
 There is also a handle on top.
 Place the handle facing up to the sky.
 Take a deep cleansing breath and step away from the picnic table, the suitcase, and the sign.

 g.
-Remember your mind will test you, but you are ready to pass the test.
-You are wiser and calmer.
+Remember, your mind will test you, but you are ready to pass the test.
+This is because you are wiser and calmer.